 As discussed in Note 2 to the consolidated financial statements, the Company accounts for its regulated operations in accordance with Financial Accounting Standards Board Accounting Standard Codification Topic 980, Regulated Operations (ASC 980).
 Under ASC 980, the actions of the Company's regulator may result in the recognition of revenue and costs in time periods that are different than non-rate-regulated enterprises.
-When this occurs, the Company records incurred and accrued costs that it has assessed are probable of recovery in future electricity rates as regulatory assets.
-Obligations imposed or probable to be imposed by the regulator to refund previously collected revenue or to spend revenue collected from customers on future costs are recorded as regulatory liabilities.
-Under ASC 980, the carrying amounts of property, plant and equipment are impacted by the regulator's actions to the extent that incurred costs are allowed or disallowed to be recovered for rate-making purposes.
-As disclosed in Note 13 to the consolidated financial statements, as of December 31, 2020, the Company's regulatory assets were \$4,676 million and regulatory liabilities were \$297 million.
+When this occurs, the Company records incurred and allowed costs that it has assessed are probable of recovery in future electricity rates as regulatory assets or property, plant and equipment.
+Obligations imposed or probable to be imposed by the regulator to refund previously collected revenue or expenditure of revenue collected from customers on future costs are recorded as regulatory liabilities.
+As disclosed in Note 13 to the consolidated financial statements, as of December 31, 2021, the Company's regulatory assets were \$3,787 million and regulatory liabilities were \$372 million.